Estimating the spectral density of unstable scars: Conclusions, implications, prospects

 Although obtained by means of a non-perturbative calculation, our predictions for the spectral density somehow inherit the hypothesis of `collectivization of widths' put forward for RMT-governed systems, and that, in the present display, proves quantitatively accurate only for weak to moderate couplings to the continuum.
 Otherwise, semiclassical and mean-field estimates worked out in both single- and multichannel theories still provide a qualitatively accurate picture of the behavior of the spectral density, as the coupling with the opening grows stronger.
 In particular it is noted the `return to randomness' , that is the suppression of the characteristic peak of the local density of states of scars because of dissipation, that apparently clashes with the common perception for example within the optics community that `scarring is enhanced' by openings.
 It should also be remarked that the semiclassical expressions for the spectral density, based on the linearization of dynamics around scars, are more accurate in the realm of open systems, because the `nonlinear' effects of long-time recurrences are suppressed by the escape.

 A theory yielding reliable predictions of the spectral density of a scattering Hamiltonian that features both random and localized states can have far-reaching implications, not last the currently much glamorous science of many-body scars~\cite{SerbRev21}.
-Born as a counterexample to the Eigenstates Thermalization Hypothesis (ETH), the detection of localized states within supposedly chaotic many-body Hamiltonian has developed into as science of its own.
-These still exceptional but physically signifincant states do bear analogies with their one-particle counterpart~\cite{LukinMBSc19}, and have recently found meaning well beyond the issue of thermalization~\cite{Turn18}.
-Thus, as the current problems in this field gradually saturate, the plentiful many-body scarologists will probably turn their attentions to open systems.
+Born as a counterexample to the Eigenstates Thermalization Hypothesis (ETH), the detection of localized states within supposedly chaotic many-body Hamiltonians has developed into as science of its own.
+These still exceptional but physically significant states do bear analogies with their one-particle counterparts~\cite{LukinMBSc19}, and have recently found meaning well beyond the issue of thermalization~\cite{Turn18}.
+Thus, as the current problems in this field gradually saturate, the now plentiful many-body scarologists will probably turn their attentions to open systems, at some point.
 In the light of the convincing parallel between one-particle and many-particle scars drawn by recent works, there may well be room for applying the present technology/results to many-body localization in dissipative systems.
+The biggest challenge in that direction is, as already for closed systems, to find the classical dynamics underlying the many-body quantum dynamics~\cite{AltHaake12}.
+That task is often not quite straightforward, due to the fact that typical models that produce quantum many-body scars do not lend themselves to a mean-field treatment, in particular the spin chains have a `small on-site Hilbert space'~\cite{SerbRev21}.
+However, recently developed state-space representations, such as time-dependent variational projections~\cite{SlowTherm20}, may be a promising tool to recover a quantum-to-classical correspondence in non-thermal many-body systems, as well as to allow for semiclassical estimates of the spectral density with and without dissipation.